 Criminal background check

-A criminal background check can be requested from your government and in the UK costs £25.
+A criminal background check can be requested from your government – in the UK it costs £23 and in the US you can expect to pay $10-$20.
 We have more information about how to get a criminal background check in other countries and the costs involved here.

 The cost of flights obviously depends on where you’re going and can be the most considerable start up cost.
 Some employers will offer flight reimbursement, but you usually won’t get the money back until the end of your contract – this means if you break your contract by leaving early you won’t be reimbursed.

 Luggage costs can be expensive and it can be difficult when you’re travelling by yourself to transport a lot of it!
 There are services such as Send My Bag, that will deliver your luggage to you, which can help make relocation a lot easier if you’re bringing a lot of belongings with you.
 But it may be wise to travel light and take only what you can carry yourself, especially if you’re trying to keep costs to a minimum.

 Whether or not medical insurance is covered by your employer will usually depend on the country you’re teaching in or the specific employer.
 If it isn’t included with the job then it’s very important that you take out a medical plan suitable for expats.
 For teachers working part-time or digital nomads you will more than likely be responsible for making sure you have cover, so make sure it’s sorted before you get on the plane!

 Money for your first month

 It’s important to make sure you have money to see you through until your first paycheque.
 Again, the amount you need depends on the living costs in the country you’re heading to – you won’t need as much money saved if you’re going to be working in rural China than if you were in Shanghai, for example.

 Accommodation expenses when you arrive will likely at least involve your first month’s rent plus a deposit, so make sure to budget for that.
 If your employer provides accommodation then you will only need to cover the cost of utilities.